d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 	 - Sub each byte with some other random byte.
      - xor each byte with the previous byte R->L
  - Sub - substitute each byte with other random byte.

-It is built on layers of other technologies, but is similarly secure changing low level details.
+It is built on Salty Random Generator(SRG).
+SRG uses various hash algorithms to generate streams of random bits.
+It then consumes bits generated from the hashing function.
+This specifically uses K12.
+There really isn't any specific function SRG does that can't just be done directly against the hash digests.

 Byte 0 is least significant byte, and is consumed from hashes first. bit 0 is the least value (1) of byte 0 is the very first bit consumed.